curl/curl/docs/VULN-DISCLOSURE-POLICY.md

 security vulnerabilities.

  - not all systems allow the arguments to be blanked in the first place
- - since curl blanks the argument itself they area readable for a short moment no matter what
+ - since curl blanks the argument itself they are readable for a short moment no matter what
  - virtually every argument can contain sensitive data, depending on use
  - blanking all arguments would make it impractical for users to differentiate